Starting August 2015, I am an Assistant Professor at University of Wisconsin—Stout, Wisconsin's Polytechnic University.

 |DisasterCast||info||podcast||A fascinating series about systems engineering and safety.|

 The most insightful commentaries I have seen about research are The Importance of Stupidity in Scientific Research by Martin A. Schwartz and You and Your Research by Richard Hamming.
 Regarding mathematics as a social activity, everyone should read On Proof and Progress in Mathematics and this short essay by William Thurston.
 On a lighter note, a fantastic description of how it feels to do mathematics was recently written by Yasha Berchenko-Kogan.

-Recently, I've started using Twitter to follow other scientists and science journalists.
-I'm not yet convinced that it is a useful technology, but it's worth a try.
-Here are some recent tweets:
+Recently, I've also started using Twitter to follow other scientists and science journalists.

 Over time, I have spent an unreasonable number of hours learning the intricacies of Linux system administration.
 I have submitted patches and (properly documented) bug reports to various open-source programs, and I see the world of open-source software as another branch of the academic discipline.
 We all build on each-others' work, and it is scientifically unethical to rely on tools that you cannot ultimately deconstruct, understand, and modify.

 Currently, for my own research, I am developing an Exterior Differential Systems package for Sage, the python-based, open-source math engine that is quickly taking over the world.
 My package will be modeled on Jeanne Clelland's excellent Cartan package for Maple, whose only problem is that it is a package for Maple.

 My current and recent undergraduate research students have worked on problems in computer vision, including analyzing Spline curves in Randers geometry and developing moving-frame methods for image recognition and signal analysis.